-We’re advised to eat less fat, especially saturated fat.
 UK health guidelines recommend that:

-Tips on eating less fat
+Tips to eat less fat

 These tips can help you cut the total amount of fat in your diet:

-Cutting down on saturated fat
+How to cut down on saturated fat

 High: More than 5g saturates per 100g.
 May be colour-coded red.